svenbernhardt/oracle-press-verrazzano/README.md

-# oracle-press-verrazzano
+# Verrazzano Enterprise Container Platfrom

-Repo for Oracle Press publication "Thoughts on Oracle"
+This repo contains code examples used in the Oracle Press publication "Thoughts on Oracle".